 Sources of PFAS are everywhere: Public and private drinking water supplies, grease-resistant food packaging and wrappings, especially fast food containers, Food, including fish caught in PFAS-contaminated water, personal care products like make-up and shampoo, non-stick cookware, coatings to make carpets, upholstering and clothing water and stain-repellant, paints and much more.
 Those are just a few examples of how we're exposed to PFAS daily.
 Even extremely low levels of exposure can affect our health, according to Erik D. Olson of the Natural Resources Defense Council.

 A 2024 Brown University study found that use of personal products by pregnant and lactating women increased the levels of PFAS in their blood and breast milk.
-The study found a correlation between the number of products—such as nail care products, fragrances, makeup, hair dyes and hair sprays or gels—and higher plasma PFAS concentrations.
+The study found a correlation between the number of products used —such as nail care products, fragrances, makeup, hair dyes and hair sprays or gels—and higher plasma PFAS concentrations in the body.